explainers-by-googlers/promisify-scroll/README.md

 ## Introduction

 Web developers currently have no way to know when a programmatic [smooth-scroll](https://drafts.csswg.org/cssom-view/#concept-smooth-scroll) has completed.
-A solution to the problem that has already been resolved in the CSS WG (https://github.com/w3c/csswg-drafts/issues/1562): make the programmatic scroll methods return `Promise` objects that get resolved on scroll completion.
-This explainer provides details of the solution for spec updates and implementation.
+A solution to the problem that has already been resolved in the CSS WG: make the programmatic scroll methods return `Promise` objects that get resolved on scroll completion.
+This explainer provides details of the solution, for spec updates and implementation.

 ## Goals

 We have six scroll methods available through both [`Element`](https://drafts.csswg.org/cssom-view/#extension-to-the-element-interface) and [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface) interfaces.
 These methods return immediately with the value `undefined`, which was fine during the early days of the web when scroll was assumed to be instant.
 This behavior no longer seems adequate from a web developer's perspective today: there is widespread support for `smooth-scroll` (see [browser_compatibility](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior#browser_compatibility) for the CSS property), and it is not easy for the developers to determine when a particular call for a smooth-scroll has completed.

-This explainer elaborates how to make those methods return `Promise` objects (instead of `undefined`) to solve this problem, as per the CSS WG resolution in https://github.com/w3c/csswg-drafts/issues/1562.
+This explainer elaborates how to make those methods return `Promise` objects to solve this problem, as per the CSS WG resolution in https://github.com/w3c/csswg-drafts/issues/1562.

 ## Non-goals